All India Institute of Medical Sciences, Darbhanga

-All India Institute of Medical Sciences, Darbhanga (AIIMS Darbhanga) (IAST: Akhil Bhāratiya Āyurvignan Sangsthān Darbhanga) is an under construction Public hospital and Medical school located at Darbhanga, Bihar, India.
+All India Institute of Medical Sciences, Darbhanga (AIIMS Darbhanga) (IAST: Akhil Bhāratiya Āyurvignan Sangsthān Darbhanga) is an under construction public hospital and medical school located at Darbhanga, Bihar, India.
 It is the second AIIMS of Bihar, being constructed approximately at a cost of 1264 crores.
 AIIMS Darbhanga was Announced on 28 February 2015 and approved on 15 September 2020, The Government of Bihar handed over the 187 acres of land to the Central Government in 2024.

 It is the 23rd AIIMS in the country, and will be constructed at a cost of ₹1264 crore.

 Description

 AIIMS Darbhanga is a proposed medical college cum hospital being constructed at the Sobhan-Ekmi bypass near Shobhan village at the outskirts of Darbhanga city.
 The AIIMS will be established under the Pradhan Mantri Swasthya Suraksha Yojana (PMSSY).
 There will be 100 UG (MBBS) seats, 60 B.Sc.
 (Nursing) seats, 15-20 Super Specialty Departments and 750 hospital beds, etc. It is expected that the new AIIMS will cater around 2000 OPD patients per day and around 1000 IPD patients per month.
-The union council of ministers on 15 September 2020 had approved the fund of 1264 crore rupees for the construction of the proposed Darbhanga AIIMS.
+The union council of ministers on 15 September 2020 had approved the fund of 1264 crore rupees for the construction of the proposed Darbhanga AIIMS.The Union Cabinet has sanctioned an additional ₹700 crore for AIIMS Darbhanga, raising the project’s total budget to ₹1,964 crore.
+This funding aims to resolve execution hurdles, facilitating the development of a 750-bed super-specialty hospital and medical college in Bihar.